jranke/mkin/README.md

   of the visual fit in the kinetic evaluation of degradation data, 2019-2020)
 - Project Number 146839 (Checking the feasibility of using mixed-effects models for the derivation of kinetic modelling parameters from degradation studies, 2020-2021)
+- Project Number 173340 (Application of nonlinear hierarchical models to the kinetic evaluation of chemical degradation data)

 Thanks to everyone involved for collaboration and support!